Southern Yakutia (Sakha)

 six minutes that they spent inside his home.
 At length, he hurried out of the

-house and started spreading the news around the settlement of Boris Petrenkov’s
+house and started spreading news around the settlement of Boris Petrenkov’s

 return.